 Throughout the school year, all students are educated to understand the importance of giving items or money to others "tzedakah" and performing acts of loving kindness "g'milut chasadim."
-Religious School collects money and items for donation each week in the classes for donation to worthy causes.
-This year we will be organizing a Mitzvah Day in the spring when each class will have the opportunity to perform community service.
+Religious School collects items for donation each week in the classes for donation to worthy causes.